shakfu/coremusic/README.md

-# cycoreaudio
+# coremusic

-A Cython wrapper for Apple's CoreAudio ecosystem, providing Python bindings for audio development on macOS.
-This project exposes a subset of CoreAudio C APIs through Python, enabling audio applications, real-time processing, and audio development on the Apple platform.
+A Cython wrapper for Apple's CoreAudio and CoreMIDI ecosystem, providing Python bindings for audio development on macOS.
+This project exposes a subset of CoreAudio and CoreMIDI C APIs through Python, enabling audio applications, real-time processing, and audio development on the Apple platform.

 ## Overview

-`cycoreaudio` is a c-based Python extension that provides direct access to Apple's CoreAudio frameworks.
+`coremusic` is a c-based Python extension that provides direct access to Apple's CoreAudio frameworks.
 Built with Cython, it offers near-native performance while maintaining the ease of use of Python.
 The wrapper covers the complete CoreAudio ecosystem, from low-level hardware control to high-level audio processing units.

 ### Key Features